PatrickMetsch/hackaday/README.md

 			- Update the URL to reflect that a non-loading page "navigation" had occurred
 			- Subsequently load the "next" and "previous" pages without hitting the server
 				- another issue resulting from my difficulty firing async callbacks to the server from the view
+	- I included what I have working, in regards to this deliverable, as a secondary "Experimental" pagination at the bottom of the `projects list` pages.